freeradical13/freeradical13.github.io/index.md

 A [fringing coral reef][] may form around an island.
 As the island is eroded, a [barrier reef][] may remain as the island sinks.
 When the island submerges, an [atoll][] with a [lagoon][] may remain.

-[Hydrothermal vents][], often found at mid-ocean ridges, are pores in the crust near underwater volcanos which spew hot water and various chemicals: clear warm water vents (<30°C), white water vents (30°C - 350°C), and black smoker vents with sulfides (>350°C).
-Hydrothermal vents may support bacteria that perform [chemosynthesis][] on sulfides instead of using photosynthesis and light.
+[Hydrothermal vents][], often found at mid-ocean ridges, are pores in the crust near underwater volcanoes which spew hot water and various chemicals: clear warm water vents (<30°C), white water vents (30°C - 350°C), and black smoker vents with sulfides (>350°C).
+Hydrothermal vents may support Hydrogen sulfide-oxidizing bacteria that perform [chemosynthesis][] instead of using photosynthesis.

 ## Oceanography

+[Oceanography][] is the study of the oceans on the Earth.
 An [Ocean][] is a large body of saline water.
+[Salinity][] defines the amount of dissolved salts (grams), and usually includes some gases (e.g. CO<sub>2</sub.) and inorganic ions, in water, as a ratio per thousand grams (‰).
+Typical salinity of an ocean is 35‰ or 3.5%, made mostly of Chlorine and then Sodium and then other salts, and the proportions of salts are relatively constant throughout the world (Marcet's Principle, Forchhammer's Principle or the Principle of Constant Proportions) even though salinity generally varies between about 33‰ and 37‰ depending on the amount of freshwater and other conditions.
+Ions are generally added to oceans by river discharge, volcanic eruptions, and hydorthermal activity.
+Ions are generally removed from the ocean by adsorption, sea spray, biological processes, and hydrothermal activity.
+Salinity approaches ~35‰ as depth increases and the depth range with a sharp change in salinity is called the [halocline][].

+The [thermocline][] is the depth range with a sharp change in temperature (generally where sunlight no longer penetrates).
+The [pycnocline][] is the depth range with a sharp change in density produced by the effects of the thermocline and halocline.
+Where the pycnocline is low (e.g. polar oceans), there is significant vertical mixing (upwelling and downwelling).

+Aspects of salinity:

+1. Temperature and salinity (and pressure) are the largest determinants of density (with temperature being the largest) and thus drive vertical water flow patterns.
+Salinity has the largest impact on density in polar oceans because the temperature change is so small.
+The average density of seawater is ~1.025 gm/cm<sup>3</sup>.
+1. In general, all else equal, as salinity increases, density increases.
+Similarly, as temperature increases, density decreases.
+1. Salinity generally records the physical processes affecting a mass of water when it was last at the surface, so at lower depths, it may be used as a tracer to determine its general source.
+1. Salinity near the surface is largely regulated by the balance between precipitation (lowering salinity) and evaporation (increasing salinity).
+The highest salinities occur in the hot, dry, sub-tropical central gyres (~20°-30° N/S) where atmospheric cirulation cells descend and have high evaporation and low precipitation.
+1. Low salinities at the equator because of rain due to rising atmospheric cirulation.
+1. Salinity may be affected by ice formation and melting.
+1. Salinity is generally lowest at higher latitudes and highest at lower latitudes, although there's a dip at the equator because of the excess of precipitation over evaporation.
+1. The higher the salinity, the higher the density.
+When water warms, it expands and becomes less dense.
-[Salinity][] defines the amount of dissolved salts and gases in water as a ratio permille (‰).
-The refractive index of water increases as salinity increases.
+1. The refractive index of water increases as salinity increases because the density increases.
+1. Because of the greater local heating effects of the Gulf Stream, the North Atlantic is warmer than the North Pacific, so water evaporates more rapidly.
+This leads to increased salinity and thus increased density and thus more down-welling of water.

+A [Temperature-salinity diagram][] (or T-S diagram) plots a water column's temperature and salinity as observed together at specified depths (generally excluding surface waters).

+[Ocean currents][] are masses of water that move from one place to another, redistributing heat from warmer regions to cooler regions, either by density-driven circulation or wind-driven cirulation.
+The coldest deep waters in the polar oceans sink to the bottom and move horizontally throughout other oceans.

+[Upwelling][] water to a coast brings nutrients (e.g. those that fell all the way to the sea floor) and gases (which tend to pack down in colder, denser waters; e.g. O<sub>2</sub>, CO<sub>2</sub>, etc.) towards the surface.

+<i>p</i>CO<sub>2</sub> is the partial pressure of CO<sub>2</sub>, so as <i>p</i>CO<sub>2</sub> goes up, the concentration of CO<sub>2</sub> goes up, and vice versa.
+As the concentration of CO<sub>2</sub> goes up, there is an increase in reactivity between H<sub>2</sub>O and CO<sub>2</sub> which increases the concentration of Carbonic Acid (H<sub>2</sub>CO<sub>3</sub>), some of which then reacts to form Bicarbonate (HCO<sub>3</sub><sup>-</sup>) and Hydrogen ions (H<sup>+</sup>), and some of the Bicarbonate reacts to form Carbonate (CO<sub>3</sub><sup>2-</sup>) and Hydrogen ions (H<sup>+</sup>).
+These additional H<sup>+</sup> ions thus decrease pH (because it is a negative logarithmic scale of H<sup>+</sup> ion concentration).
+Therefore, all else equal, as <i>p</i>CO<sub>2</sub> goes up, pH goes down, and since the reactions are reversible, as <i>p</i>CO<sub>2</sub> goes down, pH goes up.

 [Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
-Oceans are layered with different density water with the top layer being the [Photic Zone][] (~0-200m) where photosynthesis may occur and the rest is the [Aphotic Zone][] where little light penetrates (both zones together are the Pelagic Zone).
+Oceans are layered with different density water with the top layer being the [Photic Zone][] (~0-300m) where photosynthesis may occur and the rest is the [Aphotic Zone][] where little light penetrates (both zones together are the Pelagic Zone).
 The ocean generally has a blue-ish color because blue colors are absorbed the least and travel the furthest down into the ocean or reflect up.

 The [Benthic Zone][] is the area where water reaches underlying land and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above.
 The benthic zone of an aphotic zone greater than 2,000m in depth is called the [Abyssal Zone][].
-The temperature of water changes abruptly where sunlight penetrates poorly at an area called a [Thermocline][].

 ## Biosphere